johnwargo/glowing-pumpkin-udp-sync/udp-sender-arduino/readme.md

 ## Configuring Network Settings

-To keep my network settings out of the repo and to keep from forcing you to modify the source code to settings for the sketch, I coded the sketch so it reads settings from a separate file called `constants.h`.
+To keep my network settings out of the repo and to keep from forcing you to modify the source code to change settings for the sketch, I coded the sketch so it reads settings from a separate file called `constants.h`.
 Included in the repository is a filed called `constants.h.rename`; rename that file to `constants.h`  (basically by removing the `.rename`) from the end of the file name.
 Inside the file you'll find the following code:

 ```c
 #define BROADCAST_PREFIX "pmpkn::"